-· · · · · · · · · · · · · · · · · · · N N R R% N L L% Ratio R:L All sandals identified as right or left 366 208 57% 158 43% 1.32:1 "Certain" identifications 96 55 57% 47 43% 1.34:1 "Very probable" identifications 270 153 57% 117 43% 1.31:1 than on lefts so as to induce more careless handling and consequent loss.
-One of our first positive ideas was that, for right-handed people, the right foot is the base of stability and power and, thus, the locus of most pressure and friction and that this would cause right footgear to wear faster and more drastically than left.
+It is our assumption that loss was most probably a matter of chance and therefore not in need of further explanation.
+As to why more rights might have been abandoned, we may start with two assumptions that this was because there were more of them to lose, i.e., that for some reason there was greater need and production of rights than lefts and that no less value was placed on rights than on lefts so as to induce more careless handling and consequent loss.
+One of our first positive ideas was that, for right-handed people, the right foot is the base of stability and power and thus the locus of most pressure and friction and that this would cause right footgear to wear faster and more drastically than left.
 If we could accept this reasoning, we would have evidence of the predominantly right handedness of the ancient inhabitants of Frightful Cave.
-However, inquiries of local shoe merchants in Carbondale, Illinois, threw some doubt on this argument because, in their opinion (which, however, did not appear to be based on anything but a sudden thought in response to our question), right handedness does not, at least under modern conditions and form of footgear, lead to above average wear on the right shoe.
-They thought that compensatory pressures would tend to even out wear between the two sides.
-However, I know from personal experience that even slight favoring of one foot over the other will definitely and noticeably cause more wear on the nonfavored shoe.
-Also in the TV broadcast of World Series baseball, I saw that right-handed pitchers pitch off the right foot all the time.
+However, inquiries of local shoe merchants in Carbondale, Illinois, threw some doubt on this argument because, in their opinion (which, however, did not appear to be based on anything but a sudden thought in response to our question), right handedness does not, at least under modern conditions and today's footgear, lead to above-average wear on the right shoe.
+They thought that compensatory pressures would tend to even out wear on the two sides.
+However, I know from personal experience that even slight favoring of one foot over the other will definitely and noticeably cause more wear on the nonfavored side.
+Also in a TV broadcast of World Series baseball, I saw that right-handed pitchers pitch off the right foot all the time.

 In the absence of further testing, I am of the opinion that the evidence we now have indicates that the right sandals of ancient Coahuilans suffered more wear and tear than the lefts and that there is a very good possibility that this was due to use of the right foot as the push-off foot, suggesting that the people were predominantly right handed.
 Examination of the handles of atlatls, the bevels of stone projectile points, and the manufacture of textiles that were made by unidirectional techniques (e.g., plaited matting) might throw light on this problem, but only preliminary, cursory studies have been made on such materials with this question in mind, and the findings are not ready for publication.